edthedev/edthedev.github.io/blog/luanti/mods.md

 ## Honorable Mentions

-These are mods that I recommend, but am not currently using.
+These are mods that I have enjoyed, but am not currently using.

 `Bees` adds bees, honey and crafting recipes for beekeeping.
 - I have not figured out how to raise bees.

+`Cleaner` replaces any unrecognized objects from uninstalled mods with a simple red block.
+- Essential because you can remove mods that are not working, without worrying too much about unrecognized blocks left behind.
+- Unrecognized blocks can be picked up and trashed.
+- Gives a server admin freedom to remove mods that are not right for that server.
+- Prevents a lot of error messages on start-up, after removing a mod.

 `Cottonseed Oil Fertilizer` adds an alternative to bonemeal for growing crops faster.
 - A nice option for peaceful servers that do not have skeletons to kill for `bonemeal`.